Information Following a Tooth Extraction

 - Swelling – Following an extraction, some swelling and skin bruising may occur.

 A cold moist cloth or an ice bag applied to the cheek will keep it to a minimum.
-Place on affected area for about 15-20 minutes every hour for the next 6 hours.
+Place the cloth or ice bag on affected area for about 15-20 minutes every hour for the next 6 hours.

 - Medications – If non-aspirin pain medication does not relieve the discomfort, a stronger medication can be prescribed.
 Be sure to use all medications as directed.